 - Make yourself a happy meal.
 No, you don't have to re-create an artery-clogging meal from McDonald's.
 A happy meal is basically comfort food you can make at home that will help you feel better.
 Perhaps it's a childhood favorite like Oreos and milk or maybe a secret family recipe.

 - Set a goal and accomplish it.
 Set a small and reasonable goal and complete it before the end of the night.
 It can be simple tasks like washing the dishes or finishing up two chapters of a mystery novel.
 You'll feel better when you're getting things done.

 - Do something nice for someone.
 Doing a nice act for someone can make you feel better, studies have shown.
-They can be small acts like sending an email to your best friend telling her how much you appreciate her, or making dinner for your partner.
-Here's a list of ideas for nice things to do for people.
+They can be small acts like sending an email to your best friend telling her how much you appreciate her or making dinner for your partner.

 - Remember the good.
 Write out a gratitude list of things that you're grateful for.
 Noting down a list of things that you are grateful for can renew your appreciation in things that you've been taking for granted.
 Writing a gratitude list will cause you to put more focus on the positive and less on the negative.